Piercing Care #

 • Rinse the piercing gently with warm water in the shower.

-• Avoid swimming in pools, hot tubs, lakes, or oceans during the healing period.
+• Avoid swimming in pools, hot tubs, lakes, or oceans at least for 3 weeks.

 • Keep hair, cosmetics, and clothing away from the piercing as much as possible.